 Farmhouse/Apron Front Sink

 The apron front style sink, most commonly known as a farmhouse sink, is distinguished by the front of the sink showing in place of the fake cabinet drawers.
-This is my dream sink; one day I’ll get around to putting one of these in!
+This is my dream sink; one day I’ll get around to putting one of these in my house!
 These can have one wash basin or two.

-One question to consider when deciding between the basins, is do you ever hand wash anything?
+One question to consider when deciding between the number of basins you want, is do you ever hand wash anything?
 If so, you may want to stick with the more traditional double basin.

 Undermount Kitchen Sink